 In the French-speaking part of Switzerland, two of the best wines are the fruity Fendant and the slightly stronger Johannisberg.
 In the German-speaking part, you might want to sample one of the dry and light reds, which include Stammheimer, Klevner, and Hallauer.
 In the Italian-speaking Ticino, red merlot is a fruity wine with a pleasant bouquet.

 Beer -- Swiss beer is an excellent brew; it's the preferred drink in the German-speaking part of the country.
 Helles is light beer; Dunkles is dark beer.

 Liqueur -- Swiss liqueurs are tasty and highly potent.
-The most popular are kirsch (the national hard drink, made from the juice of cherry pits), and Pflümli (made from plums).
+The most popular are kirsch (the national hard drink, made from the juice of full cherries, including the pits), and Pflümli (made from plums).
 Williamine is made from fragrant Williams pears.
 Träsch is another form of brandy, made from cider pears.
 In the Ticino, most locals are fond of the fiery Grappa brandy, which is distilled from the dregs of the grape-pressing process.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.